 Series’: Sun Salutation A, Sun Salutation B, Salutation to the Moon, Salutations to the Earth

 Students will be responsible for ½ hour of reading per week (20 hours) Readings given will correspond to posture studied in the concurrent week.
-Also, the student will be required to attend 2 classes per week at a minimum of one hour each (80 hours) one class must be with Gwen per week, a log kept of all outside classes taken.
+Also, the student will be required to attend 2 classes per week at a minimum of one hour each (80 hours) a log kept of all outside classes taken.

 3. Anatomy and Physiology: Includes both human physical anatomy and physiology (6 systems emphasized, and their relationship to the corresponding chakra) including energy anatomy such as nadis and chakras.
 Students will design classes and teach them for each system and chakra.